herryroby/turbo-starter/PROJECT_PLAN.md

 **Summary of Achievements:**

 - ✅ **Switched to Supabase Cloud:** Shifted the entire workflow from a local Docker setup to a dedicated Supabase Cloud project, resolving numerous environment inconsistencies.
-- ✅ **Unified Database Schema:** Consolidated all individual migration files into a single, comprehensive bootstrap script (`001-cloud-bootstrap.sql`) in `supabase/migrations/`.
+- ✅ **Unified Database Schema:** Consolidated all individual migration files into a single, comprehensive bootstrap script (`001-bootstrap.sql`) in `supabase/migrations/`.
 This script successfully set up all required tables, functions, and policies in the cloud.
-- ✅ **Robust Row-Level Security (RLS):** Implemented and verified multi-tenancy RLS policies. **Crucially, corrected a faulty `SELECT` policy on the `profiles` table and added a trigger (`handle_new_user`) to auto-populate profiles, resolving the final data access issue.**
+- ✅ **Robust Row-Level Security (RLS):** Implemented and verified multi-tenancy RLS policies.
 - ✅ **Secure GraphQL Introspection:** Configured the correct permissions (`GRANT USAGE`, `GRANT SELECT`) and a restrictive RLS policy (`USING (false)`) for the `anon` role.
 This allows GraphQL Codegen to securely introspect the schema without exposing any data.
 - ✅ **Successful GraphQL Codegen:** After resolving schema, permission, and query issues, the `pnpm gen:graphql` command executed successfully.
-The typed hooks, including `useProfilesCollectionQuery`, are now correctly generated.
 - ✅ **Stable Apollo Client Integration:** Successfully integrated Apollo Client with Next.js 15 (App Router & Turbopack) after resolving complex runtime and build errors.
 The setup now correctly uses `@apollo/client-integration-nextjs` for stable client-side data fetching.
 - ✅ **Build & Runtime Errors Resolved:** The successful codegen and stable Apollo setup have resolved all critical build and runtime errors, enabling a smooth development workflow.